Skip to main content

 Curriculum Implementation

-Our philosophy puts the curriculum at the heart of our practice through well-planned opportunities to review the scope and depth of the curriculum and the delivery of the curriculum; and to keep a relentless focus on the quality of education in our school to secure an aspirational, knowledge and vocabulary rich curriculum by reflecting on three key questions:
+Curriculum is at the heart of our practice; we have a relentless focus on the quality of education in our school by continually reflecting on three key questions:

 1. What is taught?